 • No telephone call is ever made directly to the lead or subscribers phone.

 • The FCC defines Voicemail Services as an Enhanced Information Service.

 • The FCC and TCPA does not regulate Enhanced Information Service.

 • It’s based on server to server communication only to deliver the message.

 • The targeted lead or subscriber is never charged for getting the message.

 The U.S. Court of Appeals for the Sixth Circuit ruled that voicemails are “Not communication as it is defined by the FDCPA.”

-Here at US Marketing Source Messages are transmitted via server to server communication, rather than from auto-dialer to a voicemail access number residing on the carriers voicemail system and is delivered at absolutely no charge to the recipient.
+Here at US Marketing Source messages are transmitted via server to server communication, rather than from auto-dialer to a voicemail access numbe, residing on the carrier's voicemail system and is delivered at absolutely no charge to the recipient.
 Voicemail has been widely classified as an “Enhanced Information Service”, rather than as a “common carrier” service, like cellular phone service.
 Thus far it has not been considered subject to TCPA, FDCPA, or FCC regulations even if the provider of the voicemail service is considered a “common carrier”.